 The Tool Storage Wall Cabinet was another shop organization build I did early on.
 I built the cabinet out of a half sheet of plywood and it holds a lot of my miscellaneous corded and pneumatic power tools.
 These days what it holds has changed a bit and the modular dividers in the middle are great because I can just move them to fit the new tools I put there.

 Last and certainly not least on the top 10 list is How to Make a Cutting Board from Scrap Wood.
-I’ve been making cutting boards for some time now and I even sell a few of them in my Etsy Shop.
+I’ve been making cutting boards for some time now and I even sold a few of them.
 In this post I walk through my whole process using some offcut scraps that I got from a local shop.
 Making a cutting board is somewhat of a rite of passage for woodworker’s and I hope you can take some tips from my post and apply them to your own build!

 Well that’s it!
 It was fun making this list of my Top 10 projects from 2015.
 It’s always nice to look back on what you’ve accomplished and remember some of the pain and struggles it took to get them all done.
 I definitely learn new lessons in woodworking and mainly what NOT to do on each project.